ConvertKit/convertkit-woocommerce/readme.txt

 == Installation ==

+1. Download and unzip the plugin.
-1. Upload `woocommerce-convertkit` to the `/wp-content/plugins/` directory.
+2. Upload `convertkit-for-woocommerce` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

+== Configuration ==
-3. Visit the settings page by clicking on the link under the plugin's name.
+1. Visit the plugin settings page by clicking on the Settings link under the plugin's name.
-4. Enable or disable the plugin's functionality using the checkbox at the top of the page.
+2. Enable or disable the plugin's functionality using the checkbox at the top of the page.
-5. Use the Subscribe Event drop down to choose on which event customers will be subscribed.
+3. Use the Subscribe Event drop down to choose on which event customers will be subscribed.
+4. Use the Display Opt-In Checkbox to subscribe customers only when they check box on Checkout page.
-6. Select the text to be displayed on the Checkout page using the Opt-In Checkbox Label field.
+5. Select the text to be displayed on the Checkout page using the Opt-In Checkbox Label field.
-7. Set the Opt-In Checkbox Default Stats as either Checked or Unchecked.
+6. Set the Opt-In Checkbox Default Stats as either Checked or Unchecked.
-8. Set the location of the Opt-In Checkbox as either under the Billing fields, or Order details.
+7. Set the location of the Opt-In Checkbox as either under the Billing fields, or Order details.
-9. Enter your ConvertKit API key, which you can find [here](https://app.convertkit.com/account/edit), and save the settings
+8. Enter your ConvertKit API key, which you can find [here](https://app.convertkit.com/account/edit), and save the settings
+9. Enter your ConvertKit API Secret, which you can find [here](https://app.convertkit.com/account/edit).
-10. Select the form customers will be subscribed to.
+10. Select the form, course, or tag customers will be subscribed to.
 11. Select the format of the name that will be sent to ConvertKit's 'name' field.
+12. Check the Purchases checkbox to send order data to ConvertKit's API
-12. Enable or disable a debug log.
+13. Enable or disable a debug log with the Debug checkbox.

 == Frequently asked questions ==